 The day is finally here!
 Saint Andrew's feast day!

-Some people mistakenly think they are praying to St Andrew while praying this novena, surely, and innocently due to it's initially peculiar sounding title.
+Some people mistakenly think they are praying to St. Andrew while praying this novena, surely, and innocently due to it's initially peculiar sounding title.
 Understandable.
 But just to be clear, while no one is saying to ignore or exclude Saint Andrew from our thoughts while saying this prayer (indeed, St. Andrew is a great example of "dropping our nets" to follow Christ and inviting others to do the same), the Christmas Novena itself is actually directed toward God Himself.
 We are asking God directly, with joyful anticipation and confidence, to grant our deepest longings on the momentous occasion of our Savior's birth.

 Hail and blessed be the hour and moment in which the Son of God was born of the most pure Virgin Mary, at midnight, in Bethlehem, in piercing cold.

 It's an amazing visual! ...at midnight, in Bethlehem, in piercing cold!
 The repetition of the prayer really drives home how cold, dark, and isolated that moment was: when the most omnipotent being, the Son of God, in the dark of night slipped quietly into this side of the veil, through an extraordinary young woman.
 By those words, we allow ourselves to focus our hearts and minds squarely at that moment and just let ourselves 'be' in awe of the humble beginnings of our salvation and redemption, at midnight, in Bethlehem, in piercing cold.
 Just breathtaking!